 8. The Addict

-Again, a subjective measure, but you will hide the Addict when you see one too many glasses of wine, joints, etc.
+Again, a subjective measure, but you will hide the Addict when you see one too many glasses of wine, enough joints, or other habits that make you uncomfortable.

 9. The Revenge Seeker